parikhmili9/AI_Pacman/3_Reinforcement_Learning/README.md

-# Multi-Agent Search in Pacman
+# Reinforcement Learning in Pacman

 # Introduction
 In this project, I implemented value iteration and Q-learning.
 I will test the agents first on Gridworld (from class), then apply them to a simulated robot controller (Crawler) and Pacman.